Skip to content

 Willie Mosconi was a legendary American pocket billiard player from Philadelphia.

-He was inducted into the Billiard Congress of America Hall of Fame in 1968 at 55.
+He won the world championship 15 times between 1941 and 1957 and was inducted into the Billiard Congress of America Hall of Fame in 1968 at the age of 55.

 Mosconi’s remarkable accomplishments have cemented his status as a beloved and celebrated figure in the billiards community.